 2. How Much Data Can You Store

 Most of the major service providers will offer you a free-tier of data.
 For example, Google Drive offers everybody 15 gigabytes for free.
 While that might be fine for individual use, businesses need much more space than that.
-The major providers should be able to accommodate terabytes of storage, but make sure to check the pricing plans.
+The major providers should be able to accommodate terabytes of storage, but make sure to check the pricing plans from a list of managed service providers.
 And see if you can also easily upgrade to add capacity if your data storage needs to grow.

 The whole purpose of cloud storage is to be able to access your data anywhere or anytime.
 The download speed will greatly impact your business.
 This is doubly true if you use cloud storage as a backup option and you need a system restore ASAP.
 If your provider has cap speeds on either downloads or uploads, it can severely hamper your needs.
 Ask about official speeds, but be sure to also check reviews to get the complete picture.